Grumpy’s Spirits, Suds and Grub in Readlyn aims to become destination for food, fun

 It is fitting that the two families, known collectively as a business entity called MKTC Enterprises, an acronym composed of the husbands’ initials, rely heavily on tradition as one of its pillars for success.

-Their other pillar is family, and that is the reason why they have their wives involved in the business.
+Their other pillar is family, and that is why they have their wives involved in the business.

 In fact, they both agreed that had it not been for their wives’ moral and logistical support, they would not have considered a venture as risky as a restaurant.